 He was smart, for a cat – something people tirelessly admire in their pets.
 And in terms of being a cat, there was little his eyes didn’t see.
-Now he’s a crippled old man, no longer a threat to mice, chipmunks or birds.
-Now he himself is hunted by time and gravity, threatened by the failure of his own body.
+But then he became a crippled old animal, no longer a threat to mice, chipmunks or birds.
+It was then when he himself became the hunted, by the relentless pursuers of age and gravity.

-He will not last the winter, sitting to look out the window only a few times more, but mostly resting in a warm dark nook with nose buried in tail.
+He did not last the winter, sitting to watch out the window only a few more times.
+But mostly resting in a warm dark nook with his nose buried in his tail.
 The world was here and he came into it and was part of it.
 The world was here for him to look at through the windows in his head – passing scenery of all that is earthbound.
 Same as you and me.